I couldn’t believe how the right bedding material for hot sleepers can change your night—most people have no idea.

 Dust mites, in particular, are a common trigger for allergies, asthma, and other respiratory issues.
 Their waste particles can cause sneezing, itchy eyes, and even skin irritation.
 Regularly washing your bedding ensures you’re not sleeping in a bed of allergens, promoting better health and restful sleep.

-2. How Often Wash Bedding: Recommended Frequency
+How Often Wash Bedding: Recommended Frequency

 • Sheets: Aim to wash your sheets at least once a week.
 If you sweat heavily, have allergies, or sleep with pets, washing twice a week is ideal.
+To dive deeper into sheet washing guidelines, check out this expert advice on washing sheets.

 • Pillowcases: Since pillowcases come into direct contact with your skin and hair, they can accumulate oils, dirt, and bacteria quickly.
 Wash them weekly to prevent acne and maintain freshness.